-The financial obligations assigned to the property carry over to the beneficiaries, along with the mortgage, insurance, taxes, and any monthly utility bills.
-There is no saying how long the probate process can last, and because of that the expenses which accumulate during the probate can often be a heavy financial burden to the beneficiaries.
-Sometimes, selling the property as quickly as possible is the best solution for all involved.
+The financial obligations assigned to the South Carolina property carry over to the beneficiaries, along with the mortgage, insurance, taxes, and any monthly utility bills.
+There is no saying how long the South Carolina probate process can last, and because of that the expenses which accumulate during the probate can often be a heavy financial burden to the beneficiaries.
+Sometimes, selling the property in South Carolina as quickly as possible is the best solution for all involved.
 Read on as we explore five tips for selling a probate property in South Carolina.

 The Probate Timeline